Are you looking for a small, compact shrub with a lot of beauty? We suggest you try the Dorothy Hayden Azalea.

 |Botanical Name||Rhododendron 'Dorothy Hayden'|

-How to Plant & Care for Your new Dorothy Hayden Azalea
+How To Care for your new Dorothy Hayden Azalea

 When planting your Azalea be sure you have the right location and conditions for your new plants to thrive.